Burying The Evidence is a work in progress – last edited in March 2019.

 While the following ‘COT strategy’ has been discussed elsewhere on absentjustice.com we have also raised it here because of the promises we received from AUSTEL (now ACMA) that Freehill’s, who put that strategy together, would not be used in any way, in connection with our arbitrations.
 As absentjustice.com shows, however, not only were Freehill’s appointed as Telstra’s main arbitration defence lawyers, and not only did they produce the COT strategy, but they also assisted Telstra in drafting the COT Arbitration Agreement that was used for the first four COTs to go through the process.
 In simple terms, the promises made to the four COT Cases concerning the use of Freehill’s, and the COTs’ rights to have an independently drafted arbitration agreement never eventuated.
 It is therefore most important that the 25 June 1997 SENATE Hansard record is raised here, again.

 On 25 June 1997, the day after the Senate committee were told we five COT cases had to be stopped at all cost from proving our claims, a number of senators discussed Telstra’s legal firm and its COT strategy, dated 20 September 1993.
 This strategy advises how Telstra can conceal technical information from the four COTs under Legal Professional Privilege, even though the documents were not privileged (see SENATE Hansard, page 5169).
-The COT strategy is available at Prologue Evidence File No/1-A.
+The COT strategy is available at Prologue Evidence File 1-A to 1-C

 The author of this COT strategy is the same lawyer with whom I was forced to register each of my phone complaints, in writing, before Telstra would address these problems.
 NONE of the fault information I provided to this lawyer, concerning ongoing telephone problems and Telstra’s response to those problems, were ever released to me during my arbitration.